Who must file an FBAR?

 In today's growing, global economy, it is fairly common for U.S. taxpayers to have a financial account (banking, pension, investment, etc.) located outside of the U.S. But you may be surprised to know that just by keeping your money in a foreign account, you might have to file a special form with FinCEN, the U.S. Treasury Department's Financial Crimes and Enforcement Network or else face heavy penalties.
 This special form is commonly called “FBAR” or FinCEN Form 114, Report of Foreign Bank and Financial Accounts.

 If you're looking to be spared from the wrath of the FBAR penalties, make sure to file your FBAR timely.
-The FBAR must be filed by April 18th, 2017 if you had a foreign account or multiple foreign accounts in 2016 that together totaled more than $10,000 at any point during the year.
+The FBAR must be filed by April 15, 2019 if you had a foreign account or multiple foreign accounts in 2018 that together totaled more than $10,000 at any point during the year.
 However, the FBAR filing deadline has been aligned with the tax return filing deadline.
 This means since Expats living abroad have an automatic extension to June 15, 2019 to file their U.S. returns, the FBAR is also automatically extended.
 Also, if you receive the 6 month extension to October 15, 2019, the FBAR filing deadline will be extended to that date too.

 Who must file an FBAR?